Atosmi/amazon_ml_chg/README.md

 # Dimension Genie

-This repository contains my team's attempt at creating an ML model for the Amazon ML Challenge 2023.
 The challenge was to create an ML model that could read a text description of an Amazon product, along with its product ID, and predict its length.
 The dataset for this challenge contained **2.2 million lines of data**!

 ## Jupyter Notebooks